asacarny/hospital-cost-reports/README.md

 * Better treatment of setting variables to missing for cost reporting periods when the variables were not supposed to be submitted.

 # Change log
+May 16, 2022
+* Removed NBER option from downloader script (files too out of date)
+* Downloader script now checks if wget and unzip are installed
+* Fixed bug where script tried to label disabled variables, which did not exist
+* Correct bug that led Stata to drop first line of CSV files
+* Enable cost of charity care variable
+* Corrected label for nonmcbaddebt field (thank you Ken Michelson for finding this bug)
+* Added labels for disabled uncompensated care variables should they eventually be enabled.
+* Enabled cost of charity care variable
+* Refreshed data
 January 19, 2022
 * Refreshed data through 2022 and added data years 1996-1999 March 21, 2020